Outlook Media: Gay Ohio History Initiative

 Outlook Media and The Ohio Historical Society created this initiative to include memorabilia and memories for gays across the state.
 As of summer 2010, two exhibits, Remembering the Berwick Ball, and The International Drag King Community Extravaganza Exhibit, have been curated by the Gay Ohio History initiative.
 A traveling exhibit is in the works.

 Past Publications and Initiatives

 Radio Outlook

-Radio Outlook is a weekly GLBT talk-radio show and the first of its kind in Ohio.
-Hosted by Chris Hayes and Chad Frye, the show has a leftward lean, targeting the GLBT community but is enjoyed by a larger audience who enjoyed current events and friendly, informed banter.
+Radio Outlook was a weekly GLBT talk-radio show and the first of its kind in Ohio.
+Hosted by Chris Hayes and Chad Frye, the show has a leftward lean, targeting the LGBTQ community but was enjoyed by a larger progressive audience.
+Content covered current events, social issues, and light banter.

 TV Outlook

-TV Outlook is similar in format to Radio Outlook.
+TV Outlook was similar in format to Radio Outlook.
 It was available on WDEM-CD.

 Outlook

 Outlook was the company's first publication.
 It was a bi-weekly newspaper and followed a newspaper approach in layout based in strong journalism and professional design, rather than serving as a promotional publication for the Greater Columbus LGBT community.
-Circulation was between 8,000 and 12,000 and distributed to over 200 locations.
+Circulation was between 15,000 and 25,000 and distributed to over 200 locations.